Biog

 In 2004 he installed his 'Dublin's Last Supper' a large digitally manipulated photo-work in enamel, screen-printed and fired onto 9 adjoining panels.

-John has been the recipient of several Art's Council Awards.
-His work is in many private and public collections (including the OPW and UCC).
-He was awarded a Business To Arts Award for 'Casting Light' in 2011.
+He has been the recipient of several Arts Council Awards and his work is in many private and public collections (including the OPW and UCC).